mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 Note, decryption keys are provided on Codalab after registration, based on the schedule of the challenge.

-Once it has been downloaded and decompressed, it have been distributed int 3 folders: color, depth and all.
-According to the suffix _color or _depth contained into the filenames.

-In our implementation we have used only the videos from the "color" folder.
+Once downloaded and unzipped, we will only keep the videos with the suffix _color, which we will place inside the folder called 'color'.
+In our implementation we have used only the videos from this folder.

 ```
   - dataset\
     - train\
-      - all\
+      - color\
         - signer0_sample1_color.mp4
         ...
-        - signer42_sample672_depth.mp4
-      - color\
-      - depth
+        - signer42_sample672_color.mp4
     - val\
     - test\
 ```